ccano2011/wedding-app/README.md

        - Removed unnecessary components; updated the README & Figma to reflect those changes
        - Updated the 'Time Frames' to better predict the development time & path

+01/12/2020:

+       - Removed front-end access to the RSVP component; Not needed for this iteration
+       - Refactored all the CSS styling for various components along with the appropriate media queries
+       - Updated 'Post-MVPs' & updated the 'Time Frames' to represent the time and hours spent for each goal